JohnMartin0301/JohnMartin0301/README.md

 # 👤 About Me:
 I'm a Computer Engineering graduate who's passionate about solving real-world problems through code and building efficient systems.
 I'm always willing to learn new technologies and expand my skill set to stay updated as technology continues to advance.
-I strive to contribute to impactful projects while continuously improving as an engineer..
+I strive to contribute to impactful projects while continuously improving as an engineer.

 ## 🌐 Socials: